Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

    ![Deploy to Azure menu][deploy-to-azure-menu]

 1. In the Deploy to Azure dialog box, you can directly deploy the application to an existing Tomcat webapp if you already have one, otherwise you should create a new one first.
-   1. To create a new webapp, select **Create New Web App** from WebApp dropdown.
+   1. Click the link **No Available webapp, click to create a new one** to crete a new web app, you could choose **Create New WebApp** from WebApp dropdown if there are existing webapps in your subscription.

       ![Deploy to Azure dialog box][deploy-to-azure-dialog]

-   1. In the pop-up dialog box, chose **TOMCAT 8.5-jre** as Web Container and specify other required information, then click **OK** to create the webapp.
+   1. In the pop-up dialog box, chose **TOMCAT 8.5-jre8** as Web Container and specify other required information, then click **OK** to create the webapp.

       ![Create new web app][create-new-web-app-dialog]

-   1. Choose the web app from WebApp drop down, and then click **Run**.
+   1. Choose the web app from WebApp drop down, and then click **Run**.(You could start from here if you want deploy to an existing webapp)

-      ![Deploy to Azure dialog box][deploy-to-azure-dialog]
+      ![Deploy to existing webapp][deploy-to-existing-webapp]

 1. The toolkit will display a status message when it has successfully deployed your web app, along with the URL of your deployed web app if succeed.